Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 The inner ply retains the pressure under normal circumstances.
-If the inner ply develops a leak, the outer ply then retains the pressure.
+However, if the inner ply develops a leak, the outer ply then keeps the tension.
 This alerts personnel to take precautions to repair or replace failing bellows as soon as possible.

 Flexider Industrial Oversize Clamshell Bellows

-In the event of a bellows leak through both bellows plies it may be possible to install oversize clamshell bellows over the existing bellows while the unit is online.
+If a bellows leak through both bellows plies, it may be possible to install oversize clamshell bellows over the existing bellows while the unit is online.
 The bellows have a weld end that allows attachment to existing endplates.